-Figure 1 - Vehicle used in the measurement campaign, with the receiving antenna installed on its roof
+Vehicle used in the measurement campaign, with the receiving antenna installed on its roof.
+Source: authors' archive

-Source: authors' files

-Figure 2 -Map showing the three routes covered in the measurement campaign.
+Map showing the three routes covered in the measurement campaign.
 Route 1 includes Cel.
 João Medeiros Street and Passeio dos Girassóis Avenue, while Routes 2 and 3 correspond to Cap.
-Mor Gouveia and Miguel Alcides de Araújo Avenues, respectively
+Mor Gouveia and Miguel Alcides de Araújo Avenues, respectively.
+Source: Elaborated by the author from a satellite image available at Google Maps (Google, 2024)

-Source: Google Maps, 2024